 - Gyu katsu (牛カツ): uses beef and it is popular in Osaka and Kobe

-Yakitori (焼き鳥) is basically skewered chicken grilled over charcoal fire, but it is extremely tasty.
+Yakitori (焼き鳥) is skewered chicken grilled over a charcoal fire, but it is extremely tasty.
 It is usually seasoned with salt or sweet sauce.
 Yakitori is a very common dish in Japan.
-You can find it in festivals, small stalls in the streets and in specialized shops called yakitori-ya.
+You can find it in festivals, small stalls in the streets, and in specialized shops called yakitori-ya.

 Depending on the chicken’s part that is used, yakitori can take other names like:

 - Yotsumi (四つ身): small pieces of chicken breast

 - Tsukune (つくね): chicken meatballs

 - Toriniku (鶏肉): all sorts of white meat

 - Bonjiri (ぼんじり): chicken tail